ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/_index.md

 ---
-title: The glibc with LSE helps improve workloads performance on Arm servers
+title: Use glibc with LSE to improve the performance of workloads on Arm servers

 minutes_to_complete: 60

-who_is_this_for: This is an advanced topic for helping improve workloads performance on or porting from x86 to Arm servers.
+who_is_this_for: This is an advanced topic for software developers interested in learning how to improve the performance of their workloads on Arm servers.

 learning_objectives:
 - Build and install glibc with LSE on an Arm server
-- Benchmark workloads performance using glibc with LSE optimizations
+- Benchmark workload performance using glibc with LSE optimizations
-- Simply benchmark MongoDB
+- Benchmark MongoDB using glibc with LSE optimizations

 prerequisites:
 - An Arm based instance from a cloud service provider.